12 Weeks to a Successful Housecleaning Business.

-The title, Launch & Learn, is also a description of the approach of this series.
+Launch & Learn is the title as well as the approach of this series.
 The best way to learn is by practice.
-It’s true for athletes and artists and it’s true for startups.
+It’s true for athletes and artists, and startups.
 The best way to learn to launch a business is to launch one.

-You’re not just launching a house cleaning business, you’re launching an adventure, filled with emotion and effort.
-There will be plenty of opportunities to be pushed off track, so one of the most important decisions you can make before starting is to decide how much time you’re going to spend each week implementing the steps.
+You’re not just launching a house cleaning business; you’re launching an adventure filled with emotion and effort.
+There will be plenty of potential distractions, so one of the most important decisions you can make before starting is to decide how much time you will spend each week implementing the steps.

-Most of the readings will be less than 10 or 15 minutes, but the work they suggest is going to take more time.
+Most of the readings will be less than 10 or 15 minutes, but the work they suggest will take more time.
 Decide now what your time commitment will be.
-We suggest 5 to 10 hours per week.
+We recommend 5 to 10 hours per week.
 Here are some questions to ask yourself as you block out the time on your calendar:

 - What time of day are you at your best?

-- What block of time will afford the least distraction?
+- Which block of time will afford the least distraction?